 Values are shifting and we will get there for practical reason like the study that shows if you bring mountain lions back you can help prevent Lyme disease.
 I am hopeful even though it is sometimes hard, but I do think people no matter where you live, have an awe and connection to wildlife that will prevail at some point.

 I really do think views are changing we already see that in some places and, I think this will be a non-issue in 50 to 100 years in most places.

-When Mountain Lions Are Neighbors is an inspirational and educational read.
-It is filled with interesting accounts and stories (including what African Lion poop has to do with bears in Yosemite) for the dedicated city-dweller or nature lover, no matter you live.
+When Mountain Lions Are Neighbors is a positive, inspirational and educational read.
+It is filled with solid factual information and many fun and interesting stories, including what African lion poop has to do with bears in Yosemite.
+Whether you are a dedicated city-dweller or an avid outdoors person who loves nature and wildlife, you are guaranteed to enjoy this book.
 It is part of my Recommended Reading List and can be purchased at online retailers like Amazon.

 If you are looking for ways to support the wildlife crossing you can make a donation to the Save LA Cougars campaign.
 If you live in LA be sure not to miss P-22 Day Festival and Urban Wildlife week October 16-22.

 Great post!
 Thank you.
 Educating people to co-exist with wildlife is key.